SonyaMoisset/Pluralsight_Training/README.md

 - Building a Realtime Web Application with Meteor.js by Rob Conery

 ## Node
+- Play by Play: NodeJS with Tim Caswell
 - Play by Play: Building a Node Web API with Sam Artioli and John Papa by John Papa and Sam Artioli
 - io.js and Node.js Next: Getting Started by Marcus Hammarberg